lowRISC/sonata-software/README.md

 warning: ignoring untrusted substituter 'https://nix-cache.lowrisc.org/public/', you are not a trusted user.
 ```

-For Linux users, there is also an environment with the sonata simulator included:
+There is also an environment with the sonata simulator included:
 ```
 nix develop .#env-with-sim
 sonata-simulator --help